daz4126/surge/README.md

 HTML - add data attirbutes
-data-surge - goes in the container element that you want to add a surge or reactivity to data-action - acts like an event listener, specifies the action to run when the element is interacted with data-reactive-value - sets a value for an element that will update the textContent of that element when it changes in actions data-* sets a value that is namespaced to the element it is defined in and can be accessed in actions
+data-surge - goes in the container element that you want to add a surge or reactivity to data-action - acts like an event listener, specifies the action to run when the element is interacted with The magic `data-reactive-value` - sets a value for an element that will update the textContent of that element when it changes in actions data-* sets a value that is namespaced to the element it is defined in and can be accessed in actions The special $ symbol in actions
+Adding parameters

 ## Examples